Ikaw Ay Akin

-Ikaw Ay Akin (English: You Are Mine) is a 1978 Filipino romantic drama film directed by Ishmael Bernal from a story he co-wrote with Jose N. Carreon, who solely wrote the screenplay.
-The film tells a story about a man's guilt over his affair with another woman that hurt the feelings of his long-time girlfriend.

-It stars Nora Aunor, Vilma Santos, and Christopher de Leon in leading roles, and also had pre-stardom actors in minor roles, like Rene Requiestas, who would become one of the country's recognizable comedians and Sandy Andolong, who would later become de Leon's wife.
+Ikaw Ay Akin (English: You Are Mine) is a 1978 Filipino romantic drama film directed by Ishmael Bernal and co-written by Jose N. Carreon.
+Starring Nora Aunor, Vilma Santos, and Christopher de Leon in leading roles, the story follows a man's guilt over his affair with another woman, which hurts his long-time girlfriend's feelings.
+It also features pre-stardom actors in minor roles, including Rene Requiestas, who would become one of the country's recognizable comedians, and Sandy Andolong, who would later become de Leon's wife.

-Produced by Tagalog Ilang-Ilang Productions, the film also became famous for the experimental long shot scene of the reunion between Sandra and Tere, with the two confronting each other using only their eyes.
+Produced by Tagalog Ilang-Ilang Productions and theatrically released on December 8, 1978, the film also became famous for the experimental long shot scene of the reunion between Sandra and Tere, with the two confronting each other using only their eyes.
 It has since been known for popularizing the term "mata-mata (eye to eye) acting."

 Ikaw Ay Akin has been digitally restored and remastered by the ABS-CBN Film Archives through the facilities of Central Digital Lab in Makati City, Metro Manila.